evolutics/zero-downtime-deployments-with-podman/README.md

    podman stop hi-0
    ```

-   Testing with `curl localhost:8080` should now return "Hi from _vB_".
+   Testing with `curl localhost:8080` should now return "Hi from _B_".
 With
    that, the update is deployed.

 You can clean up above experiments with